xiix0/scam/README.md

-Look afar and see the end from the beginning.
+Q:	Why did the WASP cross the road?
+A:	To get to the middle.